‘Grounded’ finally leaves early access in September 2022

-Obsidian Entertainment first released Grounded in early access for a limited time period back in 2020, but at today’s Xbox and Bethesda showcase, after two years of development and over 10 million players on Xbox Game Pass, the 1.0 release arrives in September 2022.
+Obsidian Entertainment first released Grounded in early access for a limited time period back in 2020, but at today’s Xbox and Bethesda showcase, after two years of development and over 10million players on Xbox Game Pass, the 1.0 release will finally arrive in September 2022.

 Grounded is a game in which players are shrunken down to a minuscule scale and must battle their way through challenges, surviving a garden overrun by bugs and other hazards.